j-muiruri/resume/README.md

 ***Oct 2020 - Apr 2024***

 Developed and maintained innovative, state-of-the-art web applications using Laravel framework.

 Implemented secure and scalable database solutions, using MySQL.

 Worked with a team of developers to deliver high-quality software on time and within budget.

 Utilize agile methodologies and development best practices to enhance product development

-Utilize back-end data services and contribute to increasing existing data services API
+Utilize backend data services and contribute to increasing existing data services API

 ***Web Developer***